JRJurman/define-prototype/README.md

 The script tag with a default export is also safe for browsers today, and doesn't currently cause unintended side-effects or errors today.

+_IDEs today may warn on multiple script tags having a default export, however this is incorrect, as module script tags operate independently._

 ## Open Questions

 ### Custom Element Registries